times/times-visuals/packages/treemap/README.md

-# Treemap Treemap
+# Treemap

-> This is the description for the component
+> A treemap chart built in d3

 ## Installation